syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 ## Tooltip for the markers

 It is used to clearly indicate the marker information on the tap or click.
 To show tooltip for the marker, return a widget in [MapLayer.markerTooltipBuilder](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayer/markerTooltipBuilder.html).
-This widget will then be wrapped in the existing tooltip shape which comes with the nose at the bottom.
+This widget will then be wrapped in the builtin shape which comes with the nose at the bottom.

-The [MapLayer.markerTooltipBuilder](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayer/markerTooltipBuilder.html) will be called with the corresponding index every time when you interacts with the markers i.e., while tapping in touch devices and hovering in the mouse enabled devices.
+The [MapLayer.markerTooltipBuilder](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayer/markerTooltipBuilder.html) will be called with the corresponding index every time when you interacts with the markers i.e., while tapping in touch devices and hover enter in the mouse enabled devices.

 {% tabs %}
 {% highlight Dart %}